 News & Event

 Progress Castlecliff’s Coast Care is supported by volunteers from throughout Whanganui, with lots of input from locals.
 It has regular support from Ideas Services, Aranui and Castlecliff schools and also Whanganui High School’s overseas students.
 Most recently funding has been received from Department of Conservation (DOC), Whanganui District Council (WDC), Horizons Regional Council, Castlecliff Community Trust and Ian and Jacqui McGowan.
+We also has received significant financial and in-kind support from The Gift Trust (Tai Shan Environmental Fund), Belton Smith & Associates, Castlecliff 4-Square and Tahu drinks.
 In addition, we have had the kind support of Parnell’s Nursery and the community, as well as tree mulch from Treetruck.

 There are 400 to 500 native trees added to the rear dunes each winter and 700 Spinifex and Pingoa sand binders were planted last year to demonstrate how to stabilise sand dune blowouts.
 This year, 2021, Coastcare will have 300 Pingoa and 1300 Spinifex to plant for foredune stabilisation.